1/4 Oz South African Krugerrand Gold Coin (22k Purity)

 Krugerrands are more durable than pure gold coins because they are made from an alloy of gold and copper.
 The addition of copper makes the coin much harder – more scratch and wear resistant - than .999+ gold.

-The gold purity is 22 karat, but each coin is marked and sold based upon the actual gold content.
-The quarter ounce Krugerrand, for example, contains a full quarter ounce of gold plus the additional weight of the copper alloy.
+The gold purity is 22 karat, but each coin is marked and sold based on the actual gold content.
+The quarter-ounce Krugerrand, for example, contains a full quarter ounce of gold plus the additional weight of the copper alloy.

 These coins were the easiest way for the locals of South Africa to invest in gold.
 The rest of the world was introduced to the coin during the 1970s’ great rally in gold prices.

-Go back to the original mintage year of 1967 for the ¼ Krugerrand, and investors purchased the coin for 28 rand.
+Go back to the original mintage year of 1967 for the ¼ Krugerrand, and investors purchased the coin for 28 rands.
 This is equivalent to approximately $2.42 US dollars at the current exchange rate.
-Today the same coin is valued about 140 time higher.
+Today the same coin is valued about 140 times higher.

-These coins proved to be a solid investment and those that grabbed them early are very glad they did today.
+These coins proved to be as solid bullion investments and those that grabbed them early are very glad they did today.

-The Krugerrand reverse side features a springbok antelope.
+The gold South African Krugerrand coin's reverse side features a springbok antelope.
 This animal is considered iconic in South Africa, so it is presented proudly on a field of grass.
 It is also marked with “1/4 Krugerrand”, the date of issue, and the words “Fyngold ¼ oz Fine Gold” – another example of the two languages.

 Krugerrands are minted by the Rand Refinery - the South African Mint which is located in Centurion.
 The name Centurion may confuse some people, as before 1995 that area was known as Verwoerdburg.
 It was given the name Verwoerdburg in the same year that production of Krugerrands began - 1967.
 Prior to that, the area was known as Lyttleton.

-The denominations of the Krugerrand are 1/10 oz, ¼ oz, ½ oz and 1 oz.
+The denominations of the gold South African Krugerrand coins are 1/10 oz, ¼ oz, ½ oz, and 1 oz.
 Each coin is stamped with its actual gold weight.
 The gross weight of the coins is slightly higher than marked because of the additional weight of the copper alloy used.

-Investors can find a size of Krugerrand which is affordable given just about any size budget.
+Investors can find a size of the South African Krugerrand coin which is affordable given just about any size budget.
 Smaller coins, such as the quarter ounce, are popular among those who expect the larger sizes to be out of reach to more and more people as the gold price rises.

 Besides differences in weight, the Krugerrand is issued in two different versions related to the coin’s finish and appearance.
 These different styles are referred to as the bullion strike, which is the most common and the most popular among investors because of its lower cost, and the proof series.

 Proof coins are produced in smaller lots using specially polished dies.
 The coin blanks are then struck twice or more.
 This makes the features on the coin clearer and more pronounced.
-The process also give the coin a mirror finish which is coveted by some collectors.
-The proof version of ¼ Krugerrand is easy to identify based on its appearance.
+The process also gives the coin a mirror finish which is coveted by some collectors.
+The proof versions of ¼ oz gold Krugerrands are easy to identify based on their appearance.

 Krugerrands are primarily valued based on their gold content and not intangible factors such as collectability.
 That isn’t to say collectors aren’t interested in these coins – they most certainly are.
 However, the Krugerrands and not particularly scarce.
 They have been produced in large quantities for the investment market.

-The worth of a ¼ Krugerrand is closely tied to the worth of the gold it contains.
+The worth of a ¼ oz South African Gold Krugerrand is closely tied to the worth of the gold it contains.
 This value rises and falls with the world gold price.
-Using the price of gold in early 2018, around $1,330 per ounce, plus a typical $25 per coin premium charged by dealers to cover mint costs and a profit margin, the ¼ Krugerrand would be valued at around the $357.
+Using the price of gold in early 2018, around $1,330 per ounce, plus a typical $25 per coin premium charged by dealers to cover mint costs and a profit margin, ¼ oz Krugerrand gold coins would be valued at around $357.

-The ¼ Krugerrand would be a welcome addition to any investor’s gold holding.
-No collection of world gold coins is complete without one.
+The ¼ oz gold Krugerrand coin would be a welcome addition to any investor’s gold holding.
+No collection of world-popular gold coins is complete without one.
 With the minting dating back to 1967 and thousands of them produced each year, they aren’t hard, or expensive, to buy.